With 48 hours left, Romney eyes Iowa breakthrough

 A win in Iowa for Romney, combined with a victory in his stronghold of New Hampshire on January 10, could put him on a path to clinch the nomination early.
 It would make him the first Republican who is not an incumbent president to win the party's first two contests.

-Obama's campaign has already begun attacking Romney, who has criticized the president for his handling of the economy.
+Obama's campaign has already begun attacking Romney, who has taken the president to task on his handling of the economy.

 "Romney just has to prove that he's conservative enough for me," said Eleanor Stump, a 70-year-old Tea Party member from Sheldon, Iowa.
 "I don't like the way he's flip-flopped."

+"Governor Romney remains basically a Massachusetts moderate, and he has not ... broken out, despite spending millions of dollars," he said, adding he would start a discussion of the state healthcare plan Romney backed, called "Romneycare" by critics.

+New Hampshire was "the perfect state to have a debate over Romneycare, and to have a debate about tax paid abortions, which he signed, and to have a debate about putting Planned Parenthood on a government board, which he signed, and to have a debate about appointing liberal judges, which he did," he said.

-A Des Moines Register poll on Saturday said 41 percent of Iowa Republicans were still capable of changing their minds by Tuesday when they kick off the 2012 presidential election cycle before the November 6 election .
+A Des Moines Register poll on Saturday said 41 percent of Iowa Republicans were still capable of changing their minds by Tuesday when they kick off the 2012 presidential election cycle ahead of the November 6 election .

 The newspaper poll, conducted Tuesday through Friday, showed Romney with 24 percent support and Paul with 22 percent, within the margin of error of 4 percentage points and similar to other polls showing the two battling for the top spot in Iowa.